How to Choose the Right Toothbrush for Your Smile

 5. ADA Seal of Acceptance

-The ADA seal gives you confidence that the product you’re buying will help maintain your oral health when used correctly.
+The ADA seal assures you that the product will serve its purpose in maintaining your oral health, given that it is used properly.

 6. Special Considerations